 Resilience to faults.
 A resilient PHY must tolerate hardware or software faults.
-The limited public analyses of server hardware failures suggest mean-time-between-failure values from 10 days [28] to 60 days [33, Table 3]; repairs take several hours [28], violating the five-nines target. vRANs are particularly vulnerable to software crashes: similar to Turlapati and Bhat [70], our experience in operating a vRAN testbed (§8) finds crashes due to imperfect support for real-time applications in Linux (e.g., kernel thread starvation, and co-existence with non-realtime processes).
+The limited public analyses of server hardware failures suggest mean-time-between-failure values including 10 days [28] to 60 days [33, Table 3]; repairs take several hours [28], violating the five-nines target. vRANs are particularly vulnerable to software crashes: similar to Turlapati and Bhat [70], our experience in operating a vRAN testbed (§8) finds crashes due to imperfect support for realtime applications in Linux (e.g., kernel thread starvation, and co-existence with non-realtime processes).

 Resilience to planned upgrades.
-A key promise of virtualized RANs is easier roll-out new RAN features and updates, OS/security patches, and hardware upgrades.
-AT&T reports upgrading subsets of their RANs as often as every day, with pre-planned down-time windows for maintenance [61, 73].
+A key promise of virtualized RANs is the ease of rolling out new RAN features and updates, OS/security patches, and hardware upgrades.
+AT&T reports upgrading sub-sets of their RANs as often as every day, with pre-planned downtime windows for maintenance [61, 73].
 Experience from large distributed system deployments shows that mechanisms for zero-downtime upgrades and maintenance are of paramount importance [32, 39].
 Upgrades in today's vRANs involve significant user downtime, lasting several seconds.